Parks and Natural Resources

 Minimize light pollution in natural areas through better lighting fixtures and more sensitive placement.

-Find stable funding for maintenance without the use of pesticides or herbicides. (this is a priority!)
+Find stable funding for maintenance without the use of pesticides or herbicides.

 Tree canopy: Promote, conserve, protect and improve our urban forest, while flexibly accommodating a diverse range of land ownerships, uses and activities.